Expertium/expertium.github.io/Algorithm.md

 ### Short-term S

 This was introduced in FSRS-5.
 While neither FSRS-5 nor FSRS-6 have a proper model of short-term memory, they have a crude heuristic.
-In FSRS-6 the new S after a same-day review (what counts as "same-day" depends on Anki settings) is calcualted using this formula:
+In FSRS-6 the new S after a same-day review (what counts as "same-day" depends on Anki settings) is calculated using this formula:

 ![image](https://github.com/user-attachments/assets/387c1ff3-3cf3-458b-99e2-0f44873b3fd4)